jundalisay/superb/content/en/research/einstein/ether/part-2.md

 Mach's ether not only conditions the behaviour of inert masses, but is also conditioned in its state by them.

-Mach's idea finds its full development in the ether of General Relativity which says that the metrical qualities of space-time=
+Mach's idea finds its full development in the ether of General Relativity which says that the metrical qualities of space-time:
 - differ in the different points of space-time
 - are partly conditioned by the matter existing outside of the territory

 Space is not physically empty.
-This is because
+This is because:
 - Space and time have reciprocal relations
 - "empty space" in its physical relation is neither homogeneous nor isotropic, compelling us to describe its state by ten functions (the gravitation potentials gμν),